Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 You focus on strategy and relationships.
 Revised handles the data grind.

-Want to skip the manual work?
 Try Revised for free and get competitor insights in minutes instead of days.

-Here's what a full competitor analysis week looks like:
+What a full analysis week looks like

 Day 1-2: Identify 5 SERP competitors.
 Pull their domain-level backlink overviews.
 Record total referring domains, authority scores, and estimated traffic.